Shopping Online 101

 If you’re not a big fan of shopping in stores, and if you’re a fan of a challenge, try treating online shopping like a game…like a money-saving scavenger hunt.
 Put the idea in your mind that there’s a deal out there for what you want.
 Once you have the objective in mind (paying less than you would at a store), begin the hunt.
 You’ll find that online shopping becomes more fun when there’s a goal in front of you.

 If you’ve never experienced online shopping before, just remember that there’s a first time for everything, right?
 Knowing that, there is no reason to shy away from online shopping just because you haven’t done it before.
 You may find it preferable to shopping in stores – no long lines, no salespeople to pressure you, multiple payment options, and the list goes on.
 Good coupon sites, like Savings.com, are designed with the user in mind.
 While some sites are disorganized and they make it hard for you to find what you’re looking for, sites like Savings.com provide you with multiple avenues to reach the coupon you’re looking for.
-You can search with a keyword, you can search by merchant, or you can search by popularity or newly added deals.
 We make the whole process as simple as possible.
 Online merchants follow the same train of thought – they want to make it as simple to find and purchase what you’re looking for as they possibly can make it.

 Another upside of online shopping is that it allows you to do research on the product you’re looking for with the utmost ease.
-While looking at a coupon on Savings.com for something like a Blackberry Pearl 8130, you may decide that you want to know more about that specific phone.
-All you have to do is open another window or tab in your browser, and you can find all you could ever want to know about the Pearl.
-You may also find out that it’s not available from certain cell phone carriers or you may find an article comparing the Pearl to the Blackberry Curve, and this could lead you to decide to buy a Curve instead.
+While looking at a coupon on Savings.com for something like an iPhone X, you may decide that you want to know more about that specific phone.
+All you have to do is open another window or tab in your browser, and you can find all you could ever want to know about the latest iPhone.
+You may also find out that it’s not available from certain cell phone carriers or you may find an article comparing the iPhone X to the iPhone 8, and this could lead you to decide to buy a iPhone 8 instead.
 You’ll also be able to compare prices and plans from different cell carriers, which could lead to significant savings.
 By shopping online, you’re able to compare all of your options before you make a commitment.

 By shopping online, you’re able to cover all you bases by knowing as much as you want to know about the product you’re looking for.
 Consult as many resources as possible before making a decision.
 Take the time to research your product on multiple sites to get different opinions on it.
 Consumer Reports, blogs, and message boards are all great ways to gain information about something you’re interested in.
 Another good resource is user reviews.
 While opinions may vary, you’ll be able to get information from people who actually have the product and have used it.
 You’ll get a more honest review from them than you’d get from any salesperson.